Warcraft: Orcs & Humans: Reception

 Warcraft: Orcs & Humans became a success, and for the first time made the company's finances secure.
 Within one year of release, its sales surpassed 100,000 units.
 It ultimately sold 300,000 copies.
 In November 1995 Entertainment Weekly reported that the game ranked 19th out of the top 20 CDs across all categories.

 The game was released in November 1994.
 Although reviews did not appear until months later, in Dragon Paul Murphy described the game as "great fun – absorbing and colorful", and Scott Love praised its solid strategy, simple interface, and fantasy theme.
 Warcraft: Orcs & Humans won PC Gamers Editors' Choice Award, Computer Life's Critics' Pick, and the Innovations Award at the Consumer Electronics Show, Winter 1995.
 It was a finalist for Computer Gaming World's Premier award, PC Gamer's Strategy Game of the Year, and the Academy of Interactive Arts & Sciences's Best Strategy award.
 In 1996, Computer Gaming World declared Warcraft the 125th-best computer game ever released.

+James V. Trunzo reviewed Warcraft: Orcs & Humans in White Wolf Inphobia #56 (June, 1995), rating it a 4.5 out of 5 and stated that "Overall, WarCraft is a challenging and admirably designed product.
+If you enjoy the dynamics of a game like this, humans and orcs deliver all the excitement you want.
+It's a unique experience to play things from the orc perspective, even if the thought of sympathizing with the ugly green creatures makes Tolkien turn over in his grave!"

 S. Love of MacWEEK found the play to be hard work, as two or three of the player's units would often attack without orders, while the rest still did nothing, and buildings could also lie idle without orders.